Areas of Focus: Operations & Artist Management Support

 Sciolino Artist Management (SAM) seeks an Operations Associate to provide crucial operations support for SAM’s growing roster of world-renowned soloists, conductors, and chamber ensembles.
 The Operations Associate works closely with SAM’s management team to accomplish a wide range of tasks pertaining to artist touring and concert servicing.

-This is a remote office/work-from-home position but is only open to candidates living in the greater New York City area.
+This is a remote office/work-from-home position with a high preference for candidates living in the greater New York City area.

 Duties and Responsibilities